都姫婚

 Kumano-taisha Shrine | Yamagata Prefecture

-Address: 3476-1 Miyauchi, Nanyo City, Yamagata Prefecture
+■Address: 3476-1 Miyauchi, Nanyo City, Yamagata Prefecture

 Suwa Shrine | Yamagata Prefecture

-Name: Suwa Shrine
+■Name: Suwa Shrine (Suwa Jinja)

-Address: 2-8-75 Yakushi-cho, Yamagata City, Yamagata Prefecture
+■Address: 2-8-75 Yakushicho, Yamagata City, Yamagata Prefecture

-Seating capacity: 60 people
+□Maximum Attendees: 60 people

 Yamagata Bride [The Flow of a Shrine Wedding Ceremony